malani86/segment_appV1/README.md

 # Lipid Droplet Segmentation Application(segment_appV1)

-A PySide6 desktop application for segmenting and quantifying lipid droplets in microscopy images using a UNetDC model.
+A PySide6 desktop application for segmenting and quantifying lipid droplets in microscopy images using a U-Net-dc model.

 ## Features